ahoannon/EDMC_ConstructionHelper/README.md

 ### Overlay Window

 The overlay button will open (or close) an overlay window that contains the same list of needed goods as the main window.
-It is a simple borderless window that tries to stay above all other windows.
+It is a simple borderless window that tries to stay above all other windows, in particular the **ED** game window.
 If it will be visible for you will depend on your setup.
-It does work for me on my Linux system and it seems to work on a typical windows system if **ED** is not running in fullscreen mode but e.g. in borderless mode.
-By default the overlay window will be in the top left corner of your (primary) screen.\
+It does work for me on my
+Linux system and it seems to work on a typical windows system if **ED** is not running in fullscreen mode but e.g. in borderless mode.
+By default the overlay window will be in the top left corner of your (primary) screen but that can be changed.\
 Note: if you can't see the overlay window, check if there is a list of goods displayed in the main **EDMC** window.
 If there isn't then the overlay window is a small, easy to miss dark rectangle in the corner of your screen.
-(And that's only if it isn't fully transparent.)
+(And it may be fully transparent, making it impossible to see.)

 ### Customization